bicCluster/learning-cluster/README.md

 - Log in through SSH to `losalamos` and perform all you tests here since this server should be the only interface;
 - Switch to other Hadoop users (ex. hdfs, but you can still create a new one) and upload or create your files on HDFS;
-- If there's any "permission" problem, try "su", or "sudo" in each command;
+- If there's any "permission" problem, try using su (root), or `sudo` in each command;
-- Remember that in Mapreduce2.0, you should use the command "yarn" but not "hadoop".
+- Remember that in MapReduce 2.0, you should use the command `yarn` but not `hadoop`.

 # <a name="pitfall">Pitfalls you should pay attention to</a>
 - Make sure the physical connection is correct;